You must be logged in to submit a question.

 The CLP is a website to help NPS employees, volunteers, and partners learn the information and collaboratively practice the skills they need to improve their performance on the job.
 We go beyond “classes” to include informal learning resources (like best practice reference docs) and collaborative discussion groups with your colleagues.
 Here’s a short video which gives an overview of the CLP.

-While the video gives the basics, what people are often really asking when they ask that question is “what is the difference between the CLP and DOI Learn or other tools we already have?
-Here’s a news post which explains the difference between the CLP and DOI Learn.
+While the video gives the basics, what people are often really asking when they ask that question is “what is the difference between the CLP and DOI Talent or other tools we already have?
+Here’s a news post which explains the difference between the CLP and DOI Talent.
 We’ve got a few (highly visual) reference guides to explain the difference between the CLP and NPS.gov and InsideNPS.